Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 April 2025 16.25.20 UTC
+- WIB: Minggu, 6 April 2025 17.27.59 UTC
-- WITA: Minggu, 6 April 2025 17.25.20 UTC
+- WITA: Minggu, 6 April 2025 18.27.59 UTC
-- WIT: Minggu, 6 April 2025 18.25.20 UTC
+- WIT: Minggu, 6 April 2025 19.27.59 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology